Flameski/hackathon-pantry/README.md

-# hackathon-pantry
+# Pantry app

-1 day web-app hackathon
+This app was created during a 1 day hackathon on 15.12.2024